 While traditional small businesses tend to incorporate to limit liability for their owners, early stage startups tend to incorporate so they can turn their ownership of the company into a tool to finance its own growth.
 For the right founder, the real joy of incorporation comes from the way it lets you use equity as a Swiss Army Knife-style financing device.

 Incorporating lets you clearly and easily distribute ownership in a business via company equity.
 It also makes stock incentive programs possible, so founders can set aside employee stock options and compensation for advisors.
 Plus, it enables the future prospect of an investment, acquisition, or IPO.
+If you are deciding how to do your founder equity split and divide up your founder shares, check out this handy calculator our team built.

-It also makes it possible to hire key employees, assign IP, sell product, and many other necessities for early stage companies.
+Having a business entity incorporated also makes it possible to hire key employees, assign IP, sell product, and many other necessities for early stage companies.
 In addition, the new corporate structure created (and the related documents, including the Articles of Incorporation) provides a framework for tracking investments, ownership, and business growth.

-Don’t forget about that liability, of course—incorporation is still a main route for reducing the risks inherent to the entrepreneurial endeavour.
+Don’t forget about that liability, of course—incorporation is still a main route for reducing the risks inherent to the entrepreneurial endeavor.
 As corporations are legal entities separate from the people who operate them, incorporation also protects founders, investors, and employees of a business from being personally liable for its activities and agreements.

 You have more than one founder or are considering taking on others.
 Incorporating allows you to divide equity in a binding way, resolve conflicts and bring stock vesting into the equation.